Campz/Campz/README.md

 💡 &nbsp; I'm a software developer.\
 🎓 &nbsp;I'm currently studying Computer Engineering at CEFET-MG (2018-2021).\
-🌱 &nbsp;I'm learning about Node.js, React.js and React Native.\
+🌱 &nbsp;I'm learning about Node.js, Angular e GraphQL.\
 ✍️ &nbsp;In my free time, I play guitar, football and play games.\
 ✉️ &nbsp;You can email me at rafacampz00@gmail.com.
 I'll try to respond as soon as possible!\